abdulsamad/experimentia/README.md

 ## Support

-Experimentia currently supports only Chrome and webkit-based browsers.
+Voice input currently supports only Chrome and webkit-based browsers.
 Make sure you are using one of these browsers for the best experience.

 ## Installation